Enjoy the Perfect Pairing of Springtime Beauty

 & Local Wines

-The stunning spring beauty of NYBG sets the scene for this oenophile's weekend.
-Take in the unfolding display of flowering trees and other spring beauties and celebrate the result of 150,000 daffodil bulbs planted in November 2015 alongside the historic daffodil display at Daffodil Hill.
-New York State vintners offer a flight of palate-pleasing local wines while experts on winemaking and viticulture host demonstrations and discussions during presentations of their crafts.
+The stunning spring beauty of NYBG sets the scene for this wine lover’s weekend.
+Take in the unfolding display of flowering trees and other spring beauties and celebrate the eagerly anticipated bloom of over 300,000 newly planted daffodil bulbs alongside the historic display at Daffodil Hill.
+Enjoy a selection of palate-pleasing wines from New York and beyond, while experts on the science of making wine host talks.

 Wine Tasting & Refreshments

-Purchase a souvenir wine glass to join us for a flight of palate-pleasing local wines from New York State and beyond.
+A souvenir wine glass is included with your purchase for a flight of palate-pleasing local wines from New York State and beyond.
 STARR Events provides light refreshments for purchase to help you enjoy your afternoon at the Garden.

 Wineries interested in participating can submit information here.